 PGA Picks: Rocket Mortgage Classic Predictions and Betting Odds

-Get free golf picks for every event on Doc’s Sports PGA golf picks page.
+Get free golf picks for every event on Doc’s Sports PGA golf expert picks page.

-Here is a look at the Top 12 with the lowest golf odds to win it all at online sportsbooks.
+Here is a look at the Top 12 favorites and ties for golf odds this week.

 Course Characteristics of Those Who Can Win or Secure Winning Golf Bets